Table of Contents

 Our existential crisis is telling us that when we invest in seemingly obvious conventional ‘success paths’ that are not true to our souls— like the degree that we didn’t want to get, investing in things we didn’t understand, ‘networking’ for the sake of it even we resented the process…, with perseverance and the fear of losing the sunk cost, we can get very far climbing the wrong ladder.
 But if they do not ultimately align with our deeper values and interests, the feeling of restlessness will follow us wherever we go.

-What if you make joy and fulfilment your metric of success?
-If you can, see success as not a destination, but rather a journey.
-Success is not about acquiring possessions or accolades, but about becoming a more fully realized human being.
+What if you make joy and fulfillment your metric of success?
+If you can, see success as not a destination but rather a journey.
+Success is not about acquiring possessions or accolades but about becoming a more fully realized human being.

 Ikigai is a Japanese concept that roughly translates to “purpose in life.”
 It is the idea that everyone has a reason for being and a unique contribution to make to the world.
 It is not simply a job or a career, but rather a sense of purpose that goes beyond what you do for a living.
 Finding your Ikigai is said to be the key to a happy and fulfilling life.

 To find your ikigai, you need to think about 3 things: 1. what you’re passionate about, 2. what you’re good at, 3. what the world needs.
-Many of us become obsessed with the economic values of our activities when actually, money is nothing but the natural outcome of value generated.
-If you can focus on serving the world the best way you can, meeting other people’s needs in whatever creative way you can think of, money will follow.
+Many of us become obsessed with our activities’ economic values when money is nothing but the natural outcome of value generated.
+Money will follow if you can focus on serving the world the best way you can, meeting other people’s needs in whatever creative way you can think of.
 As for passion and skills, these two things form a mutual loop.
 Some people say that passion is overrated and that it is something you cultivate, not ‘find.’
 When you invest in one pursuit and get good at it, your interest will grow and your passion will follow.

 At the same time, we do come to the world with a certain temperament.
-You give yourself an ‘unfair advantage’ if you can harness your desires and start with something you are naturally curious about, and make a career that fits your personality and desired lifestyle.
+You give yourself an ‘unfair advantage’ if you can harness your desires, start with something you are naturally curious about, and make a career that fits your personality and desired lifestyle.

 And finding your Ikigai starts with playing, as discussed above.
-By playing in a stress-free environment, you get to explore what holds your attention and brings you joy.
+Playing in a stress-free environment allows you to explore what holds your attention and brings you joy.
 Although it sounds counter-intuitive to say one must learn to play when they are in an existential crisis, experimenting with a different mode of being– something that is not constant striving and fighting– is a great way of moving our psyche toward deep changes.

-If we can make use of our existential crisis wisely, and listen to what it has to tell us, we will experience a new level of well-being, creativity, and ultimately, material reward.
+If we can make use of our existential crisis wisely and listen to what it has to tell us, we will experience a new level of well-being, creativity, and, ultimately, material reward.
 But the path to these things is not always apparent at the beginning.
-Therefore, when we are in an existential crisis, we ought to remind ourselves constantly that we ‘do not truly know.’
+Therefore, when we are in an existential crisis, we must constantly remind ourselves that we ‘do not truly know.’
 What looks meaningless now may be the source of great abundance in the future.
-Steve Jobs famously said in his speech that you cannot join the dots forward, only backwards.
+Steve Jobs famously said in his speech that you cannot join the dots forward, only backward.
 He meant that you can’t look forward and try to predict what will happen and devalue the futility of what you are doing, because you can’t see the future.
 He took typography classes without knowing it would be fundamental to Apple’s success one day in the future.
 Therefore, however much your ego is fighting against it now, you must be open to the possibility that your future self will thank you deeply for ‘wandering’, as that lays the fertile ground for your creative abundance.